Ibrahim-2003/MyTourney/notes.md

     ** UPDATED MYSQL DATABASE ON MAC
     -> Fixed the create team function
     -> Fixed leaderboard errors
+    -> Added edit profile picture
+    -> Added pagination to leaderboards
+    -> Changed the create team function to incorporate each individual balance, change balance screen at join tourney page, add team balance viewer on team page
+    -> Added join team functionality
+    -> Teams can now join tourneys
+    -> Made home_coords dynamic in node.js server
+        -Idea: Make the client-side js extract ip, then pass that as query parameter and read into the server-side login.js -> Made host tourney screen dynamic

 # To do next:
-    **Note: The team captain enters the team into a tourney, and the team can sub out players between matches.
+    **Players earn according to how much money they put in their balance (if a single player accounts for 50% of the team balance, he will receive 50% of the team earnings)
     -> Add deleting capabilities
-    -> Make home_coords dynamic in node.js server
-        -Idea: Make the client-side js extract ip, then pass that as query parameter and read into the server-side login.js -> Add join functionality
-        //IDEAS
-            -The team page will have the team id in the url.
-Add a share button that copies the url of the team id and allows the users to join their friend's team.
-    -> Make host tourney screen dynamic
+    -> Add payment system (Stripe, Apple Pay, Samsung Pay, Google Pay)
+        //NOTES
+            -Two transactions:
+                1) Collect payments from players and use charge-transfer function of Stripe to keep my cut and transfer the host's cut
+                2) A player can cash out their earnings once they have made $100 using the mass payouts function of Paypal API
+    -> Add game-management and score update page -Include match-making function / bracketing
+        **Note: Will probably have a matchmaking screen with separate logic from the individual game screen
+            - So the matchmaker will link to a game page with score buttons and a start button
+            - Once the start button is pressed, the timer runs
+            - At the end, the match score is either saved or the teams go to penalties
+            - Game data is saved and the next round of matches are generated back at matchmaking screen **Note: I am using a class to keep track of the match info while it is in progress.
+At the conclusion of the match, the data will be uploaded to the database.
+The initial draw is randomized, however, there may be a bye for the team with the most goals scored and if there is a tie, the team with the least goals against will get it.

+    //Not essential for MVP
+    -> Add scheduling conflict errors
+    -> Add feature to allow team captain to hand the captain role to another team member -> Setup history page for players
     -> Paginate search results
     -> Add search, filter, sort functions to tourney listings *Sort by: